 The Facility: Two Ice Rinks, Eight Courts, and Year-Round Programming

-Children's Health StarCenter Multisport Northlake will be the ninth StarCenter in the Dallas-Fort Worth area, but the first of its kind combining ice and multisport capabilities under one roof.
-The Dallas Stars organization, which operates all StarCenters under a 30-year lease with the Town of Northlake, broke ground on the project in April 2024.
-As of early 2026, construction is well underway with the facility's structure substantially complete and interior work progressing.
+Children's Health StarCenter Multisport Northlake is the 11th StarCenter in the Dallas-Fort Worth area, joining existing facilities in Euless, Farmers Branch, Frisco, Lewisville, Mansfield, McKinney, Plano, Richardson, and Valley Ranch.
+It is the first of its kind combining ice and multisport capabilities under one roof — and the first StarCenter serving southern Denton County west of I-35W.
+The Dallas Stars organization operates all StarCenters under a 30-year lease with the Town of Northlake, and broke ground on this project in April 2024.

 What's Inside: